 During health and safety leave from employment, you are still considered to be in employment (this means, for example, that you continue to accumulate annual leave entitlement).
 However you are not entitled to payment for public holidays that occur while you are on health and safety leave.

-Taxation of Health and Safety Benefit
+Budget 2024: increase to Health and Safety Benefit

 To get Health and Safety Benefit you must:

 - Be pregnant or have recently given birth